yusinto/ld-scheduler/README.md

     });
     ```

 3. Tag your feature flag.
-In launch darkly's dashboard, under the Settings tab of your feature flag, under Tags, add a tag called "scheduled".
+In launch darkly's dashboard, under the Settings tab of your feature flag, under Tags, add one or more "scheduled" tags, each prefixed with an environment name.
+For example, if you have both a test and production environment, you will need 2 tags: 'test-scheduled' and 'production-scheduled'.
 Still in the Settings tab, under Description, add the following JSON object:

     ```javascript